klxuyfk/VPMDK/README.md

 | `OUTCAR` | Relaxations and MD | Step-by-step potential, kinetic, and total energies along with temperature. |
 | `XDATCAR` | MD only (`IBRION=0`) | Atomic positions at each MD step (trajectory). |
 | `energy.csv` | Relaxations with `WRITE_ENERGY_CSV=1` | Potential energy at each relaxation step. |

+Relaxations terminate when either the maximum force drops below the value set by `EDIFFG` (default `0.02` eV/Å) or, when `EDIFFG` is positive, when the change in energy between ionic steps falls below the specified threshold.

+Initial magnetic moments from `MAGMOM` are propagated to ASE when the value can be matched with the number of atoms or species counts in the POSCAR.

 Final energies are also printed to the console for single-point calculations.